 Rawlins Oil Prints

 2019 WINNER: Bostick & Sullivan, The Handmade Photograph: Contemporary Photographers working in Historic Processes.
-The first two images in the slideshow tied for first place.
+The first two images in the slideshow tied for first place out of 1500 entrants.
 Complete works can be seen and purchased at Photo Historica in Santa Fe, NM, July 5 - 7, 2019.

 2018 FEATURED EXHIBITOR & EDUCATOR: International Analog Photographic Festival, Revala’T, in Vilassar de Dalt, Spain.